BlackBeard085/x1console/README.md

 Option 3 from the main menu is **Check Balances**.
 This option allows you to check your balances in all four wallets: **id.json**, **identity.json**, **vote.json**, and **stake.json**.

-- It also includes an added function that automatically funds underfunded vote or stake accounts if their funds drop under 1 XN.
+- It also includes an added function that automatically funds underfunded identity or stake accounts if their funds drop under 1 XN.

 ### Transfers